 Preparation

-Start by preheating your oven to 350°F (175°C).
-Line your baking sheets with parchment paper to prevent sticking and ensure easy cleanup.
+Preheat your oven to 350°F (175°C).
+Line baking sheet with parchment paper so cookies wont stick and cleanup is easy

 Mixing the Wet Ingredients